-The Molonglo Valley to City Trunk Cycleway: Feasibility Study (ACT Government, 19 September 2014) was carried out by the ACT Government as a result of the 2012 Parliamentary Agreement between the ACT ALP and ACT Greens.
-The cycle highway is commonly referred to as the “C10 City – Molonglo” cycling route and is an official CBR Cycle Route (Figure 1 and 2).
-It is a cycle highway that is intended to provide a direct and high-quality cycling route between the Molonglo Valley and the City.
-In the Active Travel Framework, the technical language of the urban planners, it is called Principal Community Route.
+The Molonglo Valley to City Trunk Cycleway: Feasibility Study was the result of the ACT Labor and ACT Greens 2012 Parliamentary Agreement: also known as the “C10 City – Molonglo” cycling route and an official CBR Cycle Route (Principal Community Route).
+It is intended to provide a direct and high-quality cycling route between the Molonglo Valley and the City.

-The Molonglo Valley to City Trunk Cycleway: Feasibility Study is hard to find as it is not on the ACT Governments website.
-It is currently not funded in any ACT Budget.
-The ACT Government has not proposed to build it.
+The Molonglo Valley to City Trunk Cycleway: Feasibility Study is not on the ACT Governments website.
+Currently, it is not funded in any ACT Budget.
 The section through the suburbs of the Molonglo Valley development will be built along with the roads.
 The focus here is to finish the suburb and not to finish the route.
 The concept of building a cycle highway independent of roads is alien to the ACT Governments thinking.